opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/nextcloud.rst

 3. Access nextcloud using DNS:

-If :code:`dns_name` is specified, one DNS public zone :code:`myexample.com.` with 2 record sets type A :code:`myexample.com.` and :code:`www.myexample.com.`  will be created on Open Telekom Cloud.
+If :code:`dns_name` is specified, one DNS public zone :code:`myexample.com.` with 2 record sets type A :code:`myexample.com.` and :code:`www.myexample.com.`  will be created on T-Cloud Public.
 The record sets point to the floating IP (e.g., :code:`80.158.45.177`):

 .. figure:: /_static/images/service-catalogs/nextcloud4b.png
   :width: 800